-The District’s Environmental Program is primarily focused on three issues: air quality, watershed protection/water resources, and solid waste management.
-The Environmental Department staff also responds to a variety of other environmental issues facing local governments within the District.
+The District’s Environmental Programs are primarily focused on three issues: environmental compliance, solid waste management, and watershed protection & water resources.
+The Environmental Department staff also respond to a variety of other environmental issues facing local governments within the District.

 Solid Waste Management

-The Development District has been providing solid-waste technical assistance to local governments since 1991 in accordance with the Tennessee Solid Waste Act.
-Through an annual grant from the Tennessee Department of Environment and Conservation, the District has assisted communities with grant writing, project administration, educational programs, planning and facilities dealing with solid waste, recycling and waste reduction.
+The Development District provides solid-waste technical assistance to local governments in accordance with the Tennessee Solid Waste Act.
+Through grant funded opportunities the District has assisted communities with grant writing, project administration, educational programs, planning and facilities dealing with solid waste, recycling and waste reduction.

 Since 1991, cities and counties have received millions of dollars in grant funds and technical assistance.
-Grants fund a variety of projects and capital improvements throughout our Region.
+Grants fund a variety of projects and capital improvements throughout the region.
 These include:

 Used oil collection/recycling containers